exetermcr/exetermcr.github.io/freshers-guide.markdown

 in the MCR fifteen minutes before the given time in order to walk over to as a group.

-*Exeter students can attend the Freshers’ Fair between 11 a.m. and 12 noon on Thursday, 4 October, 2012.*
+*Exeter students can attend the Freshers’ Fair between TODO*.

+In addition to the university-wide Freshers’ Fair, there is an Exeter College fair on . . . .
+This is organised by the JCR and is designed to show you some of the clubs and societies on offer within the college.
+Joining a college team is a great opportunity to try something new, as in most cases no previous experience is needed.

 ## After the initial shock is over